 A pre-course would be helpful (before you do an apprenticeship as an auto electrician).
 It's much easier if you have a basic knowledge first.
 I didn't but I had to work twice as hard as the other guys to understand everything.

 How can you get into pre-trade training?

-Pre-trade training courses are mainly offered by polytechs or private training establishments (PTEs).
-You can search our courses database to find out what pre trade courses are offered, or contact training providers to see what they offer.
+Pre-trade training courses are mainly offered by polytechnics or private training establishments (PTEs).
+You can search our courses database to find out what pre-trade courses are offered, or contact training providers to see what they offer.

-Many education providers have an open day where you can visit and watch other students showing what they have learned on their course.
+On open days you can watch other students showing what they have learned on their course.
 This gives you a chance to see other trainees in action and talk to them about how they find it.
 You will quickly see if the course is right for you.

 What is expected of you?

 At the start of the course you will get a course overview explaining exactly what is expected of you.

 Most courses combine theory and practice.
 Ask your education provider what the course will include and what is expected of you before signing up.